Common Rail Conversion Information

 For 03-04 Cummins we have two other charges that may apply to your harness build.
 If you are using the Dodge vistronic fan, we have to add this connector into your modified harness, since it is not in the engine harness.
 The fee for this option (p/n 1924S) is $100.00.
 This covers the cost of the connector and our labor to wire it into the modified harness.
 This connector is in 04.5 and newer engine harnesses, so this fee does not apply to engines of that year or newer.
 In addition to this, all 03-04 Cummins engines that had a manual transmission in the Dodge pickup had a different throttle position sensor, mounted under the battery tray.
 This connector is not in the engine harness, so it will need to be added into your harness build.
 The fee for this option (p/n 1925S) is $100.00.
 This covers the cost of the connector and our labor to wire it into the modified harness.
 It is possible to need both of these options if you are using the Cummins fan and you have a manual transmission style engine.

 For 05 and newer Cummins the following other charges may apply.
 If you are going to use a 03-04 ECM and do not want to change the rocker box we can swap the 05 and newer injector harness connectors into an 03-04 harness.
 This service (p/n 1926S) costs an additional $75.00.
-If you are using a 06-current Cummins and want to use the factory SKIM module, we can add the wiring for this module in for an additional $50.00 (p/n 1919S).
-Finally if you are using an 06-current Cummins, it is highly recommended for us to add in wiring for the Dodge totally integrated power module (the fuse box under the hood).
+If you are using a 06 - 09 Cummins and want to use the factory SKIM module, we can add the wiring for this module in for an additional $50.00 (p/n 1919S).
+Finally if you are using an 06-current Cummins, it is absolutely necessary for us to add in wiring for the Dodge totally integrated power module (the fuse box under the hood).
 This module has CAN bus functions that are needed for diagnostics or for aftermarket tuners.
 This service (p/n 1927S) costs an additional $200.00.
 Please be aware that none of these services include the actual wiring harness needed or modules, it is only the service of making the wiring suitable for use in your Ford.
 The 05 and newer Cummins has the Dodge vistronic fan connector already in the engine harness, so the 1924S service does not apply.
 However, even though there is only one style of throttle position sensor used with these engines, the 1925S service normally applies since the harness you send generally does not include the Dodge fly-by-wire pedal wire connector.

 *Be aware that there are aftermarket wire harnesses available for the Cummins engines, but they are not complete in the sense that they are already connected to your Ford harness.